Budibase/website/content/blog/data/cap-vs-acid.md

 These rules are:

-- **Atomicity** - all parts of a transaction must succeed or the whole thing fails.
+- **Atomicity** - all parts of a transaction must succeed or the whole thing fails - whether these are read operations, write operations, or more complex functions.
 - **Consistency** - only transactions that follow specified internal rules can be completed.
 - **Isolation** - transactions can occur concurrently without affecting one another.
-- **Durability** - data is saved following a successful transaction, even if there is a power outage or other failure.
+- **Durability** - data is saved following a successful transaction.
+The system continues even if there is a power outage or other network failure.

 We’ve written a dedicated guide to [ACID compliance](https://budibase.com/blog/data/acid-compliance/), where you can learn more about each of these principles.